Pretium Partners: Washington Post coverage

 On December 15, 2021, The Washington Post profiled the Pretium in an article after its business plans and investors were revealed in the Pandora Papers.The plan sought to exploit the 2000s United States housing market correction that forced millions of homeowners into foreclosure leading to many cheap houses for sale.
 Pretium planned to acquire these houses and rent them to families who had lost their homes or could no longer qualify for a mortgage.
 Pretium send confidential invitations to investors who could contribute $2 million.
 According to its solicitation documents in 2012, the plan was projected to have annualized returns of 15 to 20 percent.
-Pretrium raised more than $1 billion which allowed it to form Progress Residential.
+Pretium raised more than $1 billion which allowed it to form Progress Residential.
 Notable investors include Charles and Stephen Bronfman of the Bronfman family and Vikrant Bhargava.
 According to tax experts, Pretium made legal arrangements so such foreign investors would have limited exposure to U.S. taxes.
 However Pretium has stated its tax arrangement structured and managed in accordance with industry best practices.
 By 2019, according to Pretium's press release, its Progress Residential venture had nearly doubled investors' equity.
 Progress Residential has been stated to acquire as many as 2,000 houses a month using a computerized property-search algorithm and rapid all-cash offers.

 The article also covered how families in Tammy Sue Lane in La Vergne, Tennessee, complained about how Progress Residential bought up most residential property and were treating occupants unfairly, providing poor maintenance and charging excessive rent fees.
 As housing prices were too high, they had no choice but to rent the houses under Progress Residential.
 Progress Residential has stated its fees adhere to basic industry standards.
 Complaints drew little attention until the COVID-19 pandemic where residents were evicted from their house if they were unable to pay rent despite the economic conditions and the COVID-19 eviction moratoriums issued by the CDC.
 Pretium has stated that no resident covered by a signed CDC declaration affirming their inability to pay their full rent has ever been evicted.